dgarroDC/ArchaeologistAchievementHelper/README.md

 If even with this option you are still unable to find the missing facts, I suggest going to the [Outer Wilds unofficial Discord server](https://discord.gg/kChJgBMmtd) and asking for help in `#archaeologist-achievement` channel (please remember to let them know which facts you have missing).

 The site [outerwilds.ventures](https://outerwilds.ventures/) is also a great resource you can use to complete your entries!

+### Show missing entries

+A setting to show all unrevealed entries that have facts that Archaeologist requires.

+Sometimes it could look like your ship log is complete when it actually isn't because there are entire entries aren't revealed.
+If you are in this situation, you could enable this setting to show them.

+**Beware of spoilers**, the entries will be displayed as rumors (no photos, only the "?") and without facts (the description will be empty) but it with display the real entry name, that could reveal you important information.
+Don't worry about the DLC, none of the logs added by Echoes of the Eye are required for the achievement, so no information about it would be spoiled by this.